 A huge benefit to Core-Cell is that it can be produced in different densities for different applications or sections of the boat to add strength, something we rely on for traveling at high speeds.
 We deploy Cor-Cell in different densities for specific sections of the boat thus enabling us to engineer the strongest, yet lightest and most fuel efficient hulls in the market today.

 Throughout the entirety of every Jaguar we use specialized low temperature cure Epoxy resin both above and below the water line.
 Whereas other manufacturers will use some Vinylester or Epoxy below the water line we believe that for our boats to last like they do and to avoid surface crazing that is a problem with Polyester resin used by others, the use of premier materials is vital.
 Hence our entire boat is crafted using the best Epoxy from Pro-set, together with a Quadrex fiberglass and Corecell structural core.
 We aim to build the lightest, strongest boats on the market.
 Our transoms are constructed with high density Coosa board with strengthening gussets in the same material rising from the stringers to ensure that out transoms are also fit for a lifetime of use with the power and torque offered by todays outboard engines.

 CHEMICALLY BONDED, HAND CATALYZED

 We never use adhesive putty to bond anything on our boats.
-Instead, we choose to use resin only, precisely calculated and hand-catalyzed in a process that ensures that every component of the boat is built to the same exacting standard.
+Instead, we choose to use epoxy resin and specialized Epoxy structural adhesive, precisely calculated and hand-catalyzed in a process that ensures that every component of the boat is built to the same exacting standard.
 Furthermore, when we produce a Jaguar we only use small batch materials in order to guarantee integrity throughout every bond.